chenbimo/chenbimo/README.md

 - I am not interested in react, because the vue ecology can already solve 99% of my problems
 - As for the remaining 1% of problems, I haven't encountered them yet, and probably never will
 - My back-end skills are mainly nodejs, and I use nodejs to write everything except the front-end
-- I started to enter the programming industry in September 2015
+- I started to enter the programming industry in 2015
 - Experienced internship, project director, front-end person in charge, game development, front-end lecturer, starting a business, receiving orders, and now freelancing
 - Has rich experience in the industry and products, and is also willing to answer programming confusion and technical questions for novices
 - I created some WeChat programming technology exchange groups, currently about 800 people, if you want to join the group, you can add my contact information below